Spectra

 <survey>_<datarelease>_product_ingestion.txt

-This file should contain the following columns
+This file should contain the following columns:

-facility_name(required=True, type=char, max_limit=100)
+facility_name(required=True, type=string, max_limit=100)

-The name of the facility (must match a facility name from the <survey>_<datarelease>_facility_meta.txt file)
+The name of the facility (this must match a facility name from the <survey>_<datarelease>_facility_meta.txt file above).

-data_product_name(required=True, type=char, max_limit=100)
+data_product_name(required=True, type=string, max_limit=100)

-The name of the data product (must match a facility name from the <survey>_<datarelease>_product_meta.txt file)
+The name of the data product (this must match a data product name from the <survey>_<datarelease>_product_meta.txt file).

-rel_file_path(required=True, type=char, max_limit=100)
+rel_file_path(required=True, type=string, max_limit=100)

 The relative path of the file. e.g., <facility_name>/product1.fits.
 See Directory structure.

-source_name(required=True, type=char, max_limit=100)
+source_name(required=True, type=string, max_limit=100)

 The source name as provided in your source catalogue (see Source Catalogue Identification).

-specid(required=False, type=char, max_limit=60)
+specid(required=False, type=string, max_limit=60)

 is_best(required=False, type=bool, default=True)

-You may associate multiple spectra with a single source, and define ONE of those spectra as the best (add a description of this in your <survey>_<datarelease>_product_meta.txt file or data release information on Document Central.
+You may associate multiple spectra with a single source, and define ONE of those spectra as the best (add a description of this in your <survey>_<datarelease>_product_meta.txt file or data release information on Documentation Central).
 The best spectra for a source will be highlighted in the SOV as such.

-ra(required=True, type=char, max_limit=30)
+ra(required=True, type=string, max_limit=30)

 The RA of the spectrum (icrs) in decimal degrees.
 This is required by the Simple Spectrum Access service.

-dec(required=True, type=char, max_limit=30)
+dec(required=True, type=string, max_limit=30)

 The Declination of the spectrum (icrs) in decimal degrees.
 This is required by the Simple Spectrum Access service.